voidash/dotconfig/README.md

 Make agnoster the default theme of zsh by modifying .zshrc file.
 Powerline fonts are required

-      sudo apt-get install fonts-powerline
+      sudo apt-get install fonts-powerline the font should be powerline fonts compatiable like ubuntu font

 ![because there is arya](https://cloud.githubusercontent.com/assets/2618447/6316862/70f58fb6-ba03-11e4-82c9-c083bf9a6574.png)